If anyone has taken the idea of the world as their runway to heart, it’s

-The 56-year-old actor and designer may be most known for her role as the fashion-forward columnist from
+The 57-year-old actor and designer may be most known for her role as the fashion-forward columnist from

-SATC, but her penchant for statement-making fashion didn’t start there.
+, but her penchant for statement-making fashion didn’t start there.
 Her earliest red carpet moments show a daring streak to her sartorial decisions, which has stayed with her throughout the years (especially when she attends the Met Gala).
-Of course, like anyone who spends years zeroing in on their style, there have been a handful of style evolutions, which include minimalist and maximalist outfits, in the actor’s wardrobe that have not gone undocumented.
+Of course, like anyone who spends years zeroing in on their style, there have been a handful of style evolutions in the actor’s wardrobe that have not gone undocumented.
 And if you take a quick scroll through her best looks yet, you’ll see that they’re only getting better as they come.
+SATC

 Scroll down to see SJP’s most iconic looks to date below.

 1991 Ron Galella, Ltd./Ron Galella Collection/Getty Images

 For The Boys, Parker showed her knack for bold fashion with a colorful beaded jacket, a gold metallic bra top, and a pair of red velvet trousers.
 1993 Ron Galella, Ltd./Ron Galella Collection/Getty Images